ramzy767/RealityShopping/README.md

 **For Frontend** - `cd frontend` ` npm i`

+# Change frontend ip Address Proxy
+**Goto** - `frontend/package.json : In end there a 'proxy' change it with your IPv4 address but the port remains the same

 ## Env Variables

 Make Sure to Create a config.env file in backend/config directory and add appropriate variables in order to use the app.